 Bath Gardens, Bakewell

 Bath Gardens is the centrepiece of Bakewell, overlooking Rutland Square.
-The gardens received the prestigious Green Flag Award for the first time in 2021 and has now received it for a second year running in 2022.
+The gardens received the prestigious Green Flag Award for the first time in 2021 and has now received it for a fourth year running in 2024.

 The Gardens are immaculately maintained by the District Council's parks team.
 They have won the East Midlands in Bloom Green Space Award for Horticultural Excellence within Parks and the Judges' Award for Quality and Display.